The best non-yakuman hand you've gotten?

 A proper and earnest discard order will help all things work in your favor, even those you can't control, most of the time.

 That was perfectly possible, but I seem to have missed this as I was writing.
 I take too long typing, it is a fault of many I have.
-However, I do state my interest in a Reviewing Thread.@xKime: For the longer analysis, may I suggest you to create a new thread?
-I've seen some other hands that would worth a review.
-(But I won't do it at 3 AM.)
+However, I do state my interest in a Reviewing Thread.

 Last edited by xKime on Fri Aug 24, 2012 2:31 am, edited 1 time in total.